-We will look at a traditional data warehouse and illustrate advantages and disadvantages of such a technology.
-We will then turn to the ETL process and explain,, why ETL-based data warehousing projects became infamous.
+We will look at a traditional data warehouse and illustrate advantages and disadvantages of this technology.
+We will then turn to the ETL process and explain why ETL-based data warehousing projects became infamous.

 In a typical IT environment, traditional data warehouses ingest, model, and store data through an Extract, Transform, and Load process (ETL).
 These ETL jobs are used to move large amounts of data in a batch-oriented manner and are most commonly scheduled to run daily.
 Running these jobs daily means that, at best, the warehoused data is a few hours old, but more typically, it is a day or older.
 Because ETL jobs consume signiﬁcant CPU, memory, disk space, and network bandwidth, it is diﬃcult to justify running these jobs more than once per day.
 In a time when Application Programming Interfaces (APIs) were not as prevalent as they are now, ETL tools were the go-to solution for operational use cases.
 With APIs now in the picture—and the sheer variety of data they represent—the ETL method is becoming impractical.

 However, even before the era of APIs and big data, ETL tools posed signiﬁcant challenges, mainly because they require comprehensive knowledge of each operational database or application.
 Interconnectivity is complicated and requires thorough knowledge of each data source all the way down to the ﬁeld level.
 The greater the number of interconnected systems that are to be included in the data warehouse, the more complicated the eﬀort is.

 In this digital era, new requirements arise faster than ever before, and previous requirements change just as quickly, making development agility and responsiveness necessary factors for success.

 Weak Points of the ETL Data Warehouse Approach

 As such, ETL-based data warehousing projects became infamous for appallingly high failure rates.
 When these projects don’t fail outright they are frequently plagued with cost overruns, and delayed implementations.
 Great care is needed to conceptualize the database and thoroughly deﬁne requirements to avoid having to re-work complicated and brittle connections, since tightly-coupled interdependencies often trigger unpredictable and far-reaching impacts, even when small changes are made.